Our Future Path! A plan for a better world!

 Appeal to Pity Fallacy

 An Appeal to Pity argument is one that relies on provoking our emotions rather than on factual evidence.
-The goal is to evoke our pity, sympathy, or guilt, so that we are distracted from the fact that their argument does not hold water and to side with them anyway.
+The goal is to evoke our pity, sympathy, or guilt, so that we are distracted from the fact that the person’s argument does not hold water and to side with him or her anyway.
 This fallacy is also known as sob story, Galileo argument, and Ad Misericordiam, which is Latin for "to mercy".

 An example of this fallacy can be seen in our recent elections.
 A political candidate will try to get our vote by complaining that the criminal investigations against him are politically motivated to hurt his chances of being elected.
 This political candidate wants us to vote for him because we feel pity for him instead of because we think he is the best candidate.
 If this political candidate is guilty of a crime, then that is a valid reason not to vote for him.
 However, even if he is not guilty and his accusation is true, then that is still no reason to vote for him.
 We should vote for him only if we think he is the better candidate.